The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Analysis

 \subsection{Tracing in-situ formation, past accretion, and ongoing accretion}

 To broadly separate stars by their origin, we adopt a three-part classification: \textit{in-situ formation}, \textit{past accretion}, and \textit{ongoing accretion}.
 The goal is to construct a simple, interpretable, but still somewhat physically motivated scheme that captures the dominant contributors in each category without invoking overly complex selection criteria.
-Our classification is thus informed by both the present-day and birth positions of stars in the simulation (Fig.~\ref{fig:tracing_insitu_accretion_2}) as well as their age-metallicity distribution (Fig.~\ref{fig:tracing_insitu_accretion_3}).
+Our classification is thus informed by both the present-day and birth positions of stars in the simulation (Fig.~\ref{fig:tracing_insitu_accretion_2}) as well as their age–metallicity distribution (Fig.~\ref{fig:tracing_insitu_accretion_3}).
 Based on these diagnostics, we define the following three selections.
+Each boundary is chosen to isolate visually distinct stellar populations identifiable either in present-day position space (Fig.~\ref{fig:tracing_insitu_accretion_2}) or in the age–metallicity relation (Fig.~\ref{fig:tracing_insitu_accretion_3}).